anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

                     // Use ChannelReader functions to load the posterior state of modules

-                    // Assert that the packet metadata matches the channel and connection information
-                    //   - the port is owend
-                    //   - the channel exists
-                    //   - the counterparty information is valid
-                    //   - the connection exists

-                    // Assert that the connection and channel are open

-                    // Assert that the packet sequence is the next sequence that the channel expects
+                    // Assert that the packet sequence is the next sequence that the channel expects (Ordered channel)

-                    // Assert that the timeout height and timestamp have not passed on the destination ledger

                     // Assert that the commitment has been stored }